-The underwriters have advised us that they propose to offer the notes directly to the public at the public offering price listed on the cover page of this prospectus supplement and to certain selling group members at such price less concessions not in excess of the amounts set forth below.
-The underwriters and selling group members may allow discounts not in excess of the amounts set forth below on sales to other broker/dealers.
-After the initial public offering, the public offering price and concessions and discounts may be changed.
+The underwriters have advised us that they propose to offer the notes directly to the public at the public offering price listed on the cover page of this prospectus supplement and to certain selling group members at such price less a selling concession of \$6.00 per \$1,000 principal amount of notes.
+After the initial public offering, the public offering price and concession may be changed.